 If a pipe bursts before you are able to thaw it, immediately shut off your water to prevent a flood.
 Mop up any mess you can reach and contact a plumber.
 Once the plumber assesses the damage, get started on an insurance claim.

 You don’t have to face frozen pipes alone.
-The following seven products can help you prevent frozen pipes and protect pipes against bursting.
+The following products can help you prevent frozen pipes and protect pipes against bursting.